wp-plugins/name-directory/readme.txt

 == Changelog ==

+= 1.6.2 =
+ * Updated Dutch translations
+ * Fixed display bug.
+Also, the All-link is hidden when you a visitor HAS to choose a letter from the index

 = 1.6=
 * Added option 'Show all names by default', this can be disabled to hide all entries if a user hasn't chosen a letter from the index.